Trichomonas Vaginalis

 The most reliable way to diagnose trichomoniasis is by examining a sample of vaginal discharge under a microscope.
 The microscopic examination can be done either in the office or, if you have severe symptoms or your doctor suspects that you may have been exposed to other STDs, at an external laboratory that specializes in STDs.

-If you are pregnant and your doctor suspects that you might have trichomoniasis, he or she will probably send off samples of your vaginal secretions for culture and/or PCR assay (polymerase chain reaction).
-This technique makes many copies of specific DNA sequences so they can be detected more easily than with standard cultures.
 In addition to this test being very accurate when done by an experienced lab technician who knows what he or she is doing; it also has the advantage over microscopy because it doesn’t require special equipment like microscopes do–which means less time spent waiting around after taking samples from your vagina (and thus less chance for contamination from other sources).

 project-healthcare-trichhomonas-vaginalis-3